IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

-we would like to have an autonomous scheduler running in the cloud that would, apart from its primary task of dispatching jobs, manage temporal dependencies between jobs, keep record of all past and upcoming jobs, and preferably provide a web-based control panel.
+we would like to have an autonomous scheduler running in the cloud that would, apart from its primary task of dispatching jobs, manage temporal dependencies between jobs, keep record of all past and upcoming jobs, and preferably provide a web-based dashboard for monitoring.
 One such tool is Airflow, and it is the one used in this article.

-In Airflow, the work to be done is expressed as a directed acyclic graph.
-Our job is then to define two such graphs for our service, one for training and one for application, each with its own periodicity.
-At this point, it might seem that each graph will contain only one node calling the `start` command, which was introduced earlier.
+In Airflow, the work to be performed is expressed as a directed acyclic graph defined using Python.
+Our job is to create two such graphs.
+One is for training, and one is for application, each with its own periodicity.
+At this point, it might seem that each graph should contain only one node calling the `start` command, which was introduced earlier.
 However, a more comprehensive solution is to not only start the service but also wait for its termination and check that it successfully executed the corresponding logic.
-It will give us great visibility on the health of the service right in Airflow.
+It will give us great visibility on the life cycle of the service in terms of various statistics (for instance, the duration and outcome of all runs) directly in Airflow.

 The above is the reason we have defined two additional commands in `Makefile`:
 `wait` and `check`.
 The `wait` command ensures that the virtual machine reached a terminal state (regardless of the outcome), and the `check` command ensures that the terminal state was the one expected.
-This functionality can be implemented in different ways; the one we use can be seen in [`container/wait.sh`], which is invoked by both operations:
+This functionality can be implemented in different ways.
+The approach that we use can be seen in [`container/wait.sh`], which is invoked by both operations from `Makefile`:

 ```sh
 #!/bin/bash